Quick start

 Get up and running in 1 minute

-To start trying Percolate, clone the and from the root
+To start trying Percolate, clone the repo and from the root

 git clone https://github.com/Percolation-Labs/percolate.git